-What are the characteristics of IST?While IST can be seen in anybody, it is much more common in younger adults, and affects women more than men.
+What Are the Characteristics of IST?While IST can occur in anybody, it is much more common in younger adults, and affects women more than men.
 The "average" IST sufferer is a woman in her late 20s or early 30s who has been having symptoms for months to years.
-In addition to the most prominent symptoms of palpitations, fatigue and exercise intolerance, IST can also be associated with a host of other symptoms including a drop in blood pressure upon standing, blurred vision, dizziness, tingling, shortness of breath, and sweating.
+In addition to the most prominent symptoms of palpitations, fatigue and exercise intolerance, IST is often also associated with a host of other symptoms including a drop in blood pressure upon standing, blurred vision, dizziness, tingling, shortness of breath, and sweating.

-IST was recognized as a syndrome only as recently as 1979, and has been generally accepted as a true medical entity only for the past 10 years or so.
-And even today, while IST is fully recognized as a genuine medical condition by every university medical center, many practicing physicians either havent heard of it or write it off as a psychological problem.
+IST was recognized as a syndrome only as recently as 1979, and has been generally accepted as a true medical entity only for the past 20 years or so.
+And even today, while IST is fully recognized as a genuine medical condition by every university medical center, many practicing physicians either haven't heard of it or write it off as a psychological problem (namely, "anxiety").

-The main question seems to be whether IST represents a primary disorder of the sinus node, or whether it represents a more general derangement of the autonomic nervous system a condition called dysautonomia.
+The main question seems to be whether IST represents a primary disorder of the sinus node, or whether instead it represents a more general derangement of the autonomic nervous system - a condition called dysautonomia.
 (The autonomic nervous system manages the "unconscious" bodily functions, such as digestion, breathing and heart rate.)

-It is the notion that the sinus node itself is intrinsically abnormal that has led electrophysiologists to resort to ablation of the sinus node as a treatment for IST (more on this below).
+It is the idea that the sinus node itself is intrinsically abnormal that has led electrophysiologists to resort to ablation of the sinus node as a treatment for IST (more on this below).

-What else needs to be considered in diagnosing IST?Several other specific and treatable medical disorders can be confused with IST, and in a patient presenting with an abnormal sinus tachycardia, these other causes need to be ruled out.
-These disorders include hyperthyroidism, pheochromocytoma, diabetes-induced autonomic dysfunction, and substance abuse.
+What Else Needs To Be Considered in Diagnosing IST?Several other specific and treatable medical disorders can be confused with IST, and in a patient presenting with an abnormal sinus tachycardia, these other causes need to be ruled out.
+These disorders include hyperthyroidism, pheochromocytoma, diabetes-induced dysautonomia, and substance abuse.
 These conditions generally can be ruled out with blood and urine tests.